jgamblin/advance-security-kenna/README.md

 # advance-security-kenna

-GitHub Advance Security Action to push SARIF files into Kenna
+GitHub Advance Security Action to push SARIF results into Kenna

 ## Setting up an Action